 CJ: Sure, I attended Northern Arizona University from 2010-2014.
 I double majored in Pre-Law and Criminal Justice/Criminology, double minored in Sociology and Political Science with an emphasis on Aerospace Dynamics within the Air Force ROTC my freshman year.
 Although I was busy during college, I continued to lift because that was the best way to channel negative energy into positive energy.
 So yes, I am obviously an academic geek, and although it contributed to the bullying in High School, I’m a firm believer that the greatest revenge is having large amounts of success.

 CJ: I was sponsored early on, before my first competition in early 2014 where I placed 1st!
 Later that same year, I placed in the top 15 nationally at USA’s.
 A year later, at my 3rd competition, I moved up to 9th.

 BAC: What’s something about you, that our readers may not know?

 CJ: I’m a curve-ball tomboy, who loves to listen to heavy metal while reading books.

-BAC: We did a bit of research on you, and discovered you have a hidden talent for writing, what genres do you like to write?
+BAC: Rock on.
+We did a bit of research on you and discovered you have a talent for writing.
+What genres do you like?